wolfcod/metagoofil/README.md

 # Metagoofil

+## Note
+This repo is a fork of [Kali](https://gitlab.com/kalilinux/packages/metagoofil).
+The original repo doesn't work due an outdated package (google), which actually is not anymore compatible with Google Search.

+Actually the google package has been replaced with googlesearch-python.
+For updates, please refer to the original repo.

 ## Introduction

 metagoofil searches Google for specific types of files being publicly hosted on a web site and optionally downloads them